 Our heartfelt thanks to Dame Valerie and her whanau for endorsing our kaupapa and helping kiwis start the conversation about infertility, learn vital facts as well as when and where to seek help.

 New Zealanders don't know enough about their fertility.
 Fertility Week challenges young New Zealanders to start the conversation about fertility, and learn a few vital facts.
-We want to provide all New Zealanders who want to build families - either yesterday, today or in the future, to maximise their chances of having the family they dream of.
+We aim to help all New Zealanders who want to build families - either yesterday, today or in the future, maximise their chances of having the family they dream of.

 A couple is regarded as having a fertility problem when they have not conceived after 12 months of regular unprotected sexual intercourse or when they have a medical condition which can affect fertility, such as irregular periods.
 Infertility is a medical condition recognised by the World Health Organisation.